Kotaimen/awscfncli/README.md

 ## Config File

-The awscfncli config is a YAML formatted text file with .yaml and .yml extension.
+The awscfncli config is a YAML formatted text file with `.yaml` and `.yml` extension.
 Awscfncli uses these files as instructions to manage and deploy your AWS CloudFormation templates.
-In a awscfncli config, you can describe how you are going to deploy your stack with parameters such as account profile, region, stack name, capabilities, teminal protections and etc. You can also group your stack into different development stages such as DEV, QA and PROD.
+In a awscfncli config, you can describe how you are going to deploy your stack with parameters such as account profile, region, stack name, capabilities, teminal protections and etc. With awscfncli you can record the exact parameters used to deploy a stack and keep them under version control.
+You can also group your stacks into different stages in a more enterprise way such as DEV, QA and PROD.
+Every stack will be contained in one stage.
+You can specify your own stage name.

-With awscfncli you can record the exact parameters used to deploy a stack and keep them under version control.

 For example, if you deploy a template with the following config file.
 Awscfncli will deploy a stack named Test in region us-east-1 with your default aws credential.
-The stack will be grouped in a stage called `Default`.
-Every stack will be organized by stages.
-You can specify your own stage name.
+The stack will be in a stage called *"Default"* and identified by *"Stack1"*.

 ```yaml
 Version: 2